oceanprotocol/ocean.py/READMEs/developers.md

 source myenv/bin/activate
 ```

 Install modules in the env't.
 Notably, it installs [Brownie](https://eth-brownie.readthedocs.io).
 Brownie helps in compiling, deploying, testing, and debugging.
-Brownie is not needed for *using* lib-py.
+Brownie is not needed for *using* ocean-lib-py.
 ```
 pip install -r requirements.txt
 ```

 If you don't have an Infura account and you aim to deploy to `rinkeby` or `mainnet`, go to www.infura.io and sign up.

 Private keys etc can't live on GitHub.
-To handle this, lib-py tools read ~/ocean.conf.
+To handle this, ocean-lib-py tools read ~/ocean.conf.
 (It does *not* use environmental variables.)
 Start with the pre-set template:
 ```console
 cp sample_ocean.conf ~/ocean.conf
 ```